dolphingarlic/blog/source/_posts/BOI-2015-Editor.md

 Notice how the answer for $Y$ is simply the answer for $P_Y$.
 Additionally, our graph is a forest.

-The graph for the above test case would look like:
+For example, the graph for the above example would look like:
 {% asset_img graph.png Graph %}

 ## Observation 2